sagjig/nesbox-to-pokemon-sav/README.md

 # nesbox-to-pokemon-sav

+## Overview and disclosures
-In layman's terms: Convert a NESbox save-state into a Gen 1 Pokémon battery save.
+In layman's terms: Convert a NESbox save of a Gen 1 Pokémon game into a .sav file, for use with Game Boy emulators, [PkHex](https://projectpokemon.org/home/files/file/1-pkhex/), etc.

 In complex terms: Extracts the SRAM data from a NESBox/VBA-like save-state.

 Please note that this script was written with assistance from an LLM (namely, Google Gemini).
 I have checked and rewritten/refactored lines of code as necessary myself, and all research prior to the script was done myself.
 None of the documentation here was written with an LLM.

+I've only tested this with the Flash-based version of NESBox, but any version of it should use the same save-state format.

+## Usage
 Usage: `python3 extract_save.py /path/to/nesbox.save`

+## Explanation and instructions
-NESBox's Game Boy emulator uses a seemingly modified version of the VisualBoyAdvance save-state format (version 12).
+[NESBox's Game Boy emulator](https://github.com/nesbox/libnesbox/blob/master/src/gb/core/gb/GB.cpp#L3619) uses a seemingly modified version of the [VisualBoyAdvance save-state format](https://github.com/visualboyadvance-m/visualboyadvance-m/blob/master/src/core/gb/gb.cpp#L3529) (version 12).
 With regard to Pokémon games, this data actually contains the SRAM data (what is used in a typical .sav file).

-This script:
+Thus, this script:
 1. Decompresses the NESBox save from its gz compression, if necessary.
 2. Searches the raw binary for strings of `00 80 00 00`.
 This should mark the start of SRAM (AKA the .sav) data for a Generation 1 Pokémon game in NESBox/VBA save-state format.
 (If you end up having to do this manually in a hex editor, you'll see this appears a few times.
-Try to find the `00 80 00 00` near lots of other structured-looking data with `50`s near it. `50` is the string terminator in Gen 1 games).
+Try to find the `00 80 00 00` near lots of other structured-looking data with `50`s near it.
+Per [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Character_encoding_(Generation_I)#English), `50` is the English-language string terminator in Gen 1 games).
 3. Extract the next 32 KiB (32,768 bytes) of data, as this is the size of Gen 1 SRAM data.
 4. Output it as a .sav file, named batterysave-originalFilename.sav